 Although it may seem morbid and scary, there are easy ways you can avoid dangerous dental disease.

-Simple changes like adding Petlab Co.’s Prebiotic Dental Stick to your pet’s daily routine could be the difference between optimal oral health and heart-breaking dental conditions.
+Simple changes like adding a daily doggy dental stick to your pet’s daily routine could be the difference between optimal oral health and heart-breaking dental conditions.

 Did you know, dogs do not sweat the same way as humans do?